Phil Neville: Inter Miami

-On 18 January 2021, Neville was appointed as the head coach of Inter Miami CF, a club owned by his former Manchester United teammate and current Salford City co-owner David Beckham.
+On 18 January 2021, Neville was appointed as the head coach of Inter Miami, a club owned by his former Manchester United teammate and current Salford City co-owner David Beckham.
 He made his debut on 18 April as the team lost 3–2 at home to LA Galaxy in their season opener.
 After twelve games, Inter Miami had won just two games and had the worst record in MLS.
 In October, he was fined by MLS for calling for an investigation into referees' calls against his team, while on the pitch his team had their second six-game losing run of the season.
 The team finished their debut season 11th of 14 in the Eastern Conference.

-In Inter Miami's first season of the U.S. Open Cup in 2022, Neville led them to the last 16 before a penalty shootout loss at Florida neighbours Orlando City SC on 25 May.
+In Inter Miami's first season of the U.S. Open Cup in 2022, Neville led them to the last 16 before a penalty shootout loss at Florida neighbours Orlando City on 25 May.
 In his second MLS season as head coach, the club reached the MLS Cup playoffs for the first time in their history by finishing sixth in the Eastern Conference, before a 3–0 loss at New York City FC in the first round on 17 October 2022.
 On 7 November, he extended his contract.

 On 1 June 2023, Inter Miami announced that the club had parted ways with Neville.
 At the time, the club was in last place in the Eastern Conference.
 "Sometimes in this game we have to make the toughest decisions and sadly we feel the time is right to make a change," said Beckham.